 For a full history of RCGC, click here.

 With width off the tee, plenty of strategy and top-class conditioning, RCGC is a tonne of fun.
-Perched upon the cliff-top high above the North Norfolk coast, stunning views abound in every season:
+Perched upon the cliff-top high above the North Norfolk coast, stunning views abound.

 Royal Worlington & Newmarket Golf Club (Suffolk)